Greenlandicsmiley/dhcpDialog/README.md

 **Manual intervention:**

+There's a function called serviceRestart starting at line 22 that generates a config file.
+Due to user permissions the dhcpd service cannot access the contents of the configuration file, so I have inserted an example command that copies the configuration file to /etc/dhcpDialog.conf.
+You can either use it or use a different file path/command.
+There is also an example command that restarts the dhcpd systemd service, you should also change that according to your distro.

 If not using default folder path: Make the folders where you want to make them, and then set the paths in the script (remember to remove $actualPath from the folder variables).
 Folder variables must not end with a /.

 If using default: The script uses "dhcpScopes" folder for scope options and "exclusions" as the folder for excluded IPs.
 The conf file is generated in the folder the script has been put in.
-You can change the name of the conf file in the script.
+You can change the path/name of the conf file in the script.

 Create a user with a home folder, then download and move dhcpDialog to the users home folder.
 This is recommended due to using rm when deleting scopes.
 I do not trust my own abilities with coding to trust deleting files.